Gratitude: The William Perkin Etiquette

 |3.45 - 5.30pm||Extended Elective (optional)|

-- Wednesday - Key Stage 3 Assembly, led by the Senior Leadership Team
+- SLT Assembly - Led by a member of the Senior Leadership Team

 Travel and Access

 There is no parking on the school site for parents or visitors during the school day or after school.
-If you have special requirements, please contact the school.
+If you have special requirements, please contact the school office.

 William Perkin High School is in the London Borough of Ealing’s Controlled Parking Zone Q which restricts parking between 10.00–11.00am and 2.00-3.00pm Monday to Friday.